beastr45/beastr45/README.md

-# Hi there 👋
+# Hi there 👋, I like to make things

 ## 💫 About Me:
 Hi!
 My name is Bear, I am a Computer Science and Engineering student. <!--add school once I get fully enrolled --> I love doing low-level programming and contributing to open-source projects.
 I am looking to build a career as an electrical or software engineer.
-- 🔭 I’m currently with on FRC team 2480.
+- 🔭 I’m currently working as an intern at Accenture.
-- 🌱 I’m currently learning java & engineering design.
+- 🌱 I’m currently learning java, EE & engineering design.
 - 📫 How to reach me: I haven't created a public email yet.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:
 <!-- - 👯 I’m looking to collaborate on any -->
 <!-- 🤔 I’m looking for help with ...-->